 Noel and Terry Neelands

-Pairing: Best enjoyed in its youth either by itself, or as a wonderful partner with smoked meats, mild to medium-strong cheeses, and seafood — especially crab.
+Pairing: Best enjoyed in its youth either by itself or paired with smoked meats, mild to medium-strong cheeses, and seafood — especially crab!

 TORRONTÉS RIOJANO GRAPE